keboola/connection-docs/orchestrator/index.md

 The former feature of the Orchestrator allows you to define **dependencies** between different configured components.
 For example, it allows you to specify that a transformation must be run after an extraction which provides the source data for it.
 You can also specify that two extractions may run in parallel because they are independent of each other.
-In this way, it is possible to organize **large and complex projects** and ensure you always work with the latest data available.
+This way it is possible to organize **large and complex projects** and ensure you always work with the latest data available.

 The latter feature of the Orchestrator allows you to fully automate the entire data pipeline.
 That